Strike Witches: Anime

 On July 8, 2018, a Strike Witches anime project titled Strike Witches: 501st Joint Fighter Wing Take Off! was announced as part of the World Witches series to commemorate the franchise's tenth anniversary.
 The 12-episode anime adaptation is based on the 2011 comedy spin-off 4-koma manga series by Makoto Fujibayashi.
 It aired from April 9 to June 25, 2019, on Tokyo MX, TV Aichi, MBS and BS11.
 The original cast of Strike Witches returned to reprise their roles.
 Acca effe and Giga Production are animating the series with Fumio Ito as director.
 Seiko Nagaoka, returned from Brave Witches to produce the music at Nippon Columbia.
 Production I.G and Anime Beans have been credited for animation production assistance.
-Funimation has acquired the licence to stream the series with English subs the same day as Japan, with an English dub set for premiere on April 23.
+Funimation streamed the series with English subs the same day as Japan, with an English dub set for premiere on April 23.
 The spin-off also received a 30-minute nationwide theatrical release planned for October 4 with returning cast and production committee from the spin-off TV show.
 A new anime series titled World Witches Take Off! aired from January 13 to March 31, 2021, with the cast and staff from Strike Witches: 501st Joint Fighter Wing Take Off! reprising their roles.
 The series will run for 12 episodes.
 Crunchyroll streamed the series with English subtitles.

 A third season of Strike Witches series titled Strike Witches: Road to Berlin has been announced and aired from October 7 to December 23, 2020.
-David Production is animating the series with Kazuhiro Takamura returning as director, Striker Unit is handling the series composition, and Tatsuhiko Urata (Strike Witches and Strike Witches 2 scriptwriter) is credited as the chief writer.
+David Production animated the series with Kazuhiro Takamura returning as director, Striker Unit is handling the series composition, and Tatsuhiko Urata (Strike Witches and Strike Witches 2 scriptwriter) is credited as the chief writer.
 Seikou Nagaoka will produce the music at Nippon Columbia.
-Funimation is streaming the series with an English dub and Crunchyroll is streaming the series with subtitles.
+Funimation streamed the series with an English dub, while Crunchyroll streamed the series with subtitles.

-Another new Strike Witches anime project titled as Luminous Witches has been announced.
+Another new Strike Witches anime project titled as Luminous Witches was announced.
 Initially scheduled to air in 2021, it was later delayed to 2022 due to "various circumstances."
-Shaft is animating the series with Shouji Saeki, who served as episode director and scriptwriter for Strike Witches and Strike Witches 2, directing the anime and handling the series composition.
+Shaft animated the series with Shouji Saeki, who served as episode director and scriptwriter for Strike Witches and Strike Witches 2, directing the anime and handling the series composition.
 Shinya Murakami is credited for the "Witches series literature."
-Kadokawa is producing the music.
+Kadokawa produced the music for the release.
 The series aired from July 3 to September 25, 2022.
 The cast members performed the opening theme song "Wonderful World", as well as the ending theme song "Watashi to Minna no Uta".
 Sentai Filmworks has licensed the series.